spacemeshos/protocol/hare/README.md

 A proof to witnessing f+1 commits on a set S.

 #### Safe Value Proof (SVP)
-A proof made by a participant to ensure that a set S satisfies `validity 1` and `validity 2` in respect to a specific round k.
+A proof made by a participant to ensure that a set S satisfies `validity 1` in respect to a specific round k.
 An SVP also includes a certificate with which we can ensure consistency.

 ---